-Why ODS or CO detectors won’t save you
+Why an oxygen depletion sensor won’t save you

 No matter how dependable a heater with an ODS sensor or a CO detector is, at the end of the day it would be unwise to trust you and your family’s health to a part or device that only costs a few dollars.
 Even the heater manufacturer’s includes these warnings in their manuals:

 - Don’t use an open-flame heater indoors without opening a window